 You can start UML diagramming now with Lucidchart.
 We make it simple, efficient, and even fun.

 - Simple to use Ease of use If you’re making a UML diagram, you clearly know what you’re doing, but we want to make it as easy as possible to get the job done.
 You’ll save time with Lucidchart’s polished interface and smart drag-and-drop editor.

 - Extensive shape library Draw state diagrams, activity diagrams, use case diagrams, and more.
 With an extensive shape and connector library, you'll find everything you need.

-- Fully integrated Lucidchart is fully integrated with Google Apps.
-Once you get started with Lucidchart, you’ll be able to find us right in your Google Apps productivity suite along with Gmail and Google Drive.
+- Fully integrated Lucidchart is fully integrated with G Suite.
+Once you get started with Lucidchart, you’ll be able to find us right in your Google productivity suite along with Gmail and Google Drive.
 Plus, you can use the same login you use for Google.

 - Enables collaboration You can easily share your UML diagram with your co-workers, clients, or your boss.
 Your diagrams can be embedded into a webpage or published as a PDF, and Lucidchart’s presentation mode turns your creation into a great-looking visual aid.